 - A class cohort designated to your school/district and exclusively for your teachers.

-- A customized schedule for start and end of class, including dates that can extend beyond the standard 9 weeks.
+- A customized schedule, including dates that can extend beyond the standard 12 weeks of access.

-- Free customization consultation with Jan and/or Kari to identify the best timing and plan for rolling out your course.
+- Free customization consultation to identify the best timing and plan for rolling out your course.

 - Access to all course content for the duration of the course, including videos, audio recordings, and downloadable PDFs.

-- A license to flexibly use the course content in faculty meetings, grade-level team meetings, PLCs, and other professional development settings.
+- License to flexibly use the course content in faculty meetings, grade-level team meetings, PLCs, and other professional development settings (with paid participants).

 Request More Information